On Hydrodynamic Implosions and the Landau-Coulomb Equation: Abstract

 \section{Abstract}

 We study the inhomogeneous Landau equation with Coulomb potential and derive a new continuation criterion: a smooth solution can be uniquely continued for as long as it remains bounded.
 This provides, to our knowledge, the first continuation criterion based on a quantity not controlling the mass density.
-Consequently, we are able to rule out a potential singularity formation scenario known as \emph{tail fattening}, in which an implosion occurs due to the loss of decay at large velocities.
+Consequently, we are able to rule out a potential singularity formation scenario known as \emph{tail fattening}, in which an implosion occurs due to the loss of decay at large $v$.

-More generally, we are able to rule out almost all Type II approximately self-similar blow-up rates, without any assumption of decay on the inner profile, complementing existing Type I blow-up analysis in the literature.
+More generally, we are able to rule out all Type II approximately self-similar blow-up rates that are slower than the Type I blow-up rate, without any assumption of decay on the inner profile, complementing existing Type I blow-up analysis in the literature.
 Heuristically, this suggests that it should be impossible to directly use the hydrodynamic limit connection with the 3D compressible Euler equations to construct a singular solution to the Landau equation with Coulomb potential.
-Such a potential implosion scenario---based on either an isentropic or nonisentropic implosion for the 3D Euler equations---would naturally result in a Type II approximately self-similar blow-up scenario, falling well within the range our theorem.
+Such a potential implosion scenario---based on either an isentropic or nonisentropic implosion for the 3D Euler equations---would naturally result in a slow Type II approximately self-similar blow-up scenario, falling well within the range our theorem.

+This preprint has been subsumed by a more recent work by the authors and Luis Silvestre titled ``Pointwise bounds and obstructions to blowup for the Landau and Boltzmann equations,'' arXiv:2605.20426.
+This manuscript will remain a permanent preprint; all references should be directed to the more recent work.